goforashutosh/secretBallot/README.md

 ## Vote aggregation

 We also provide the functionality to aggregate the votes of multiple voters into a single proof and use that to modify the on-chain state.
 This is achieved using the recursion feature of zk proofs on MINA.
-We follow the idea for implementing rollups described in [here](https://docs.minaprotocol.com/zkapps/tutorials/recursion).
+We follow the idea for implementing rollups described [here](https://docs.minaprotocol.com/zkapps/tutorials/recursion).

 The Structs and ZKPrograms required for aggregation are implemented and described in [voteAggregation.ts](contracts/src/voteAggregation.ts).
 An example program, which generates multiple votes and aggregates them is presented in [voteAggr-main.ts](contracts/src/voteAggr-main.ts).